brightflash64/Skywave-Linux/readme.md

-#**Skywave Linux Setup Script v0.1**
+#**Skywave Linux Setup Scripts**

-This script is written for Debian / Ubuntu / Mint Linux and automates the setup of Skywave Linux.
-It will download software, create directories, configure settings, and copy files specific to this distro.
+Thes scripts are written for Debian / Ubuntu / Mint Linux and automate the setup and maintenance of Skywave Linux.
+They will download software, create directories, configure settings, and copy files specific to this distro.

 Usage:
->Download the script and files to the home folder.
+>Download the scripts and files to the home folder.
->Run this script as root.
+>Run the intended script as root.

-For more about Skywave Linux, visit http://skywavelinux.com
+For more about Skywave Linux, visit https://skywavelinux.com